 The Kala Gallery is a light filled 2,200 square foot exhibition space.
 The gallery presents approximately six exhibitions each year in a wide range of media by both emerging and recognized artists.
 Two of the exhibitions feature new works by Kala Fellowship artists and Artist-in-Residence members of the Institute working in print, digital media, video, installation, photography and book arts.
 The remainder of Kala’s annual programming focuses on curated exhibitions assembled around a unifying theme, process or media.
-Applications are accepted for both individual and group exhibition proposals and should be directed to Mayumi Hamanaka, Gallery Manager.
+Applications are accepted for both individual and group exhibition proposals and should be directed to Mayumi Hamanaka, Gallery Director.

 Saturday, noon-4:30 p.m.